-Classificat tion Activity Description Community Infrastructure Community Infrastructure Providing social and recreational infrastructure such as the provision of public toilets and playgrounds Reserves District Wide through the provision of safe Providing social and recreational infrastructure through the provision of safe and well located local and district wide parks, sports grounds and reserves.
-Network Infrastructure ire Roading Ensuring a safe and efficient transport network (Road, pathways and cycle ways) Water Ensuring supply of healthy drinking water through the provision of effective management services.
-Wastewater Mitigation of adverse environmental impact through the provision and effective management of wastewater disposa infrastructure.
+Classification Activity Description Community Infrastructure Community Infrastructure Providing social and recreational infrastructure such as the provision of public toilets and playgrounds Parks & Reserves Local & District Wide Reserves Providing social and recreational infrastructure through the provision of safe and well located local and district wide parks, sports grounds and reserves.
+Network Infrastructure Roading Ensuring a safe and efficient transport network.
+(Road, pathways and cycle ways) Water Ensuring supply of healthy drinking water through the provision of effective management services.
+Wastewater Mitigation of adverse environmental impacts through the provision and effective management of wastewater disposal infrastructure.
 Stormwater Mitigation of adverse environmental impacts through the supply of reliable stormwater service that minimises flooding and risk to life and property in urban areas.